ntclark/PostScript/PostScript/Readme.md

 What those people may have assumed is that I'm talking about "usage" - I am not.

 You see, *anytime* I'm going to use any software whatsoever in a system that will have my name associated it, I will always bring that software as a project sid by side into my development environment and build and debug through it at the **very** deepest level.
-I insist in thoroughly understand everything that software does and how it does it, and most importantly - what are, and how did they implement, the underlying algorithms, equations, or any aspect of the solution domain for the system.
+I insist in thoroughly understanding everything that software does and how it does it, and most importantly - what are, and how did they implement, the underlying algorithms, equations, or any aspect of the solution domain for the system.